Skip advert

 Advertisement

-With only the teeniest caveat about how its ride will hold up on UK roads, the new M2 is an absolute triumph.
-More than any of its predecessors, it fully assumes the original M3’s brief by offering supercar-baiting cross-country performance, along with astounding handling, agility and involvement, in a compact package.
-We’re not about to call a £66,000 car cheap, but the M2 is such a wonderfully pure distillation of M’s magic, and BMW six-cylinder power, that we feel obliged to say it appears remarkably good value.
-Stick with the auto, enjoy it and spend the manual-gearbox option cash on unleaded.
+More than any of its predecessors, the latest M2 fully assumes the original eighties E30 M3’s brief by offering supercar-baiting cross-country performance, astounding handling, and involvement in a compact package.
+We’re not about to call a £66,000 car inexpensive, but the M2 is such a wonderfully pure distillation of M-power magic and BMW six-cylinder power that we feel obliged to say it’s remarkably good value.

 Advertisement - Article continues below